 - We have helped hundreds of clients in Virginia and have a deep understanding of our state’s premises liability laws.

 - We do not charge attorney’s fees for our work on premises liability claims in Northern Virginia unless we succeed in obtaining the client’s financial compensation.

 What Is Premises Liability?

-Premises liability is a legal doctrine that holds premises owners and controllers responsible for the maintenance, upkeep and safety of their properties.
+Premises liability is a legal doctrine that holds premises owners and controllers responsible for the maintenance, upkeep, and safety of their properties.
 Under this doctrine, landowners owe different legal duties of care to visitors depending on the person’s reason for entering the property.
 If an owner fails to fulfill these duties, he or she could be liable for related accidents and injuries.
-To prove a property owner’s liability for a dangerous premises, the victim or his or her lawyer will need to establish the duty or duties of care the defendant owed the plaintiff at the time.
+To prove a property owner’s liability for dangerous premises, the victim or his or her lawyer will need to establish the duty or duties of care the defendant owed the plaintiff at the time.

 - Duty to inspect the property.
 Property owners may have a responsibility to regularly inspect their premises for new, unknown or concealed hazards, especially before welcoming guests onto the property.